luu176/SLE4442-Card-Manager/README.md

 # SLE4442-Card-Manager

-With SLE4442 Card Manager you can perform all basic operations on you memory cards, including: inizialization, reading memory, presenting security PIN, changing PIN, writing to memory, permanently protecting the first 32 bytes from writing.
+With SLE4442 Card Manager you can perform all basic operations on your memory cards, including initialization, reading memory, presenting security PIN, changing PIN, writing to memory, and permanently protecting the first 32 bytes from writing.

 ## Getting Started